Glitch effectGlitch effectGlitch effect

 Spear Phishing

-Targeted phishing attacks using researched information to deceive specific individuals.
+Spear phishing is a targeted phishing attack using researched information to deceive specific individuals.

 Text Link